Aeneid: Book 5: Sicily

 Looking back from the deck of his ship, Aeneas sees the smoke of Dido's funeral pyre, and although he does not understand the exact reason behind it, he understands it as a bad omen, considering the angry madness of her love.

 Hindered by bad weather from reaching Italy, the Trojans return to where they started at the beginning of book 1.
-Book 5 then takes place on Sicily and centers on the funeral games that Aeneas organises for the anniversary of his father's death.
+Book 5 then takes place on Sicily and centres on the funeral games that Aeneas organises for the anniversary of his father's death.
 Aeneas organises celebratory games for the men—a boat race, a foot race, a boxing match, and an archery contest.
 In all those contests, Aeneas is careful to reward winners and losers, showing his leadership qualities by not allowing antagonism even after foul play.
 Each of these contests comments on past events or prefigures future events: the boxing match, for instance, is "a preview of the final encounter of Aeneas and Turnus", and the dove, the target during the archery contest, is connected to the deaths of Polites and King Priam in Book 2 and that of Camilla in Book 11.
 Afterwards, Ascanius leads the boys in a military parade and mock battle, the Lusus Troiae—a tradition he will teach the Latins while building the walls of Alba Longa.

 During these events, Juno, via her messenger Iris, who disguises herself as an old woman, incites the Trojan women to burn the fleet and prevent the Trojans from ever reaching Italy, but her plan is thwarted when Ascanius and Aeneas intervene.
 Aeneas prays to Jupiter to quench the fires, which the god does with a torrential rainstorm.
 An anxious Aeneas is comforted by a vision of his father, who tells him to go to the underworld to receive a vision of his and Rome's future.
 In return for safe passage to Italy, the gods, by order of Jupiter, will receive one of Aeneas' men as a sacrifice: Palinurus, who steers Aeneas' ship by night, is put to sleep by Somnus and falls overboard.

 Book 6: Underworld

 Aeneas, with the guidance of the Cumaean Sibyl, descends into the underworld.
 They pass by crowds of the dead by the banks of the river Acheron and are ferried across by Charon before passing by Cerberus, the three-headed guardian of the underworld.
 Then Aeneas is shown the fates of the wicked in Tartarus and is warned by the Sibyl to bow to the justice of the gods.
-He also meets the shade of Dido, who remains unreconcilable.
+He also meets the shade of Dido, who remains irreconcilable.
 He is then brought to green fields of Elysium.
 There he speaks with the spirit of his father and is offered a prophetic vision of the destiny of Rome.